moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * **<a href="https://moonriver.moonscan.io/" target="_blank">Moonriver</a>** - Canary network, or experimental mainnet.
 Moonriver is a parachain on the Kusama Relay Chain
 * **<a href="https://moonbase.moonscan.io/" target="_blank">Moonbase Alpha</a>** - The public testnet for Moonbeam and Moonriver.
 You can get testnet tokens in the [#Moonbase-Faucet Channel on Moonbeam's Discord](https://discord.gg/9RYqehSWRv).

-## Introducing Moonbeam's 2022 MIT Bitcoin Expo Bounties
+## 🎥 Introducing Moonbeam's 2022 MIT Bitcoin Expo Bounties
+In the below video, Kevin introduces the 2022 Bounties including the challenge descriptions, expectations, and prizes.
 [![Introductory Video](https://img.youtube.com/vi/Vbz3ONOyFmg/hqdefault.jpg)](https://youtu.be/Vbz3ONOyFmg)

 ### Challenge #1: Build an App with [Moonriver's Chainlink Price Feeds](https://docs.moonbeam.network/builders/integrations/oracles/chainlink/)
 Chainlink price feeds are a critical piece of infrastructure of many DeFi applications.
 The Moonbeam Docs Site has detailed documentation on how you can [easily integrate chainlink price data into your application](https://docs.moonbeam.network/builders/integrations/oracles/chainlink/).
 The challenge here is simply to use Chainlink price data as a valuable component of your application.
 You can also checkout the below video guide showing you how to interact with Chainlink price feeds through [AggregatorV3Interface.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol):

+#### 🎥 How to Interact with Chainlink Price Feeds
+In the below video, you'll learn how to fetch price data from Chainlink price feeds on Moonriver and Moonbase Alpha (the public testnet).
 [![Chainlink Price Feeds](https://img.youtube.com/vi/esmeaoQzj_8/hqdefault.jpg)](https://youtu.be/esmeaoQzj_8)

 #### Rewards: